Social Provider Handler node

 Transformation Script (required) |

 The normalization script of each provider maps that provider’s attributes to a profile format Advanced Identity Cloud can use.
-The transformation script then transforms the normalized social profile to an identity or managed object.
+The transformation script then transforms the normalized social profile to a user account.
 Select

 |